 To have a healthy, vibrant lawn, homeowners must perform proper cultural practices such as proper mowing, aeration, overseeding, fertilizing, and watering.
 Here are some tips and tricks of the trade to help you water your lawn in the most efficient and effective way possible.

 When possible, water in the morning.
 If you water during the day some water will be wasted due to evaporation.
-Watering during the day may also “burn” blades of grass due to a “magnifying glass effect” which happens when the water droplets resting on the grass magnify the sun.
+Watering during the day may also “burn” blades of grass due to a “magnifying glass effect” that happens when the water droplets resting on the grass magnify the sun.
 Watering after sunset can expose turfgrass to a prolonged period of wetness which can lead to disease.

 When in doubt?
 If your grass needs to be watered, water it.
 Think of it this way, if someone were dying of thirst you wouldn’t wait until the next day, or the “proper hour”, to give them water.
 Good common sense should be practiced.
 If you’re unsure whether or not your lawn needs water, check out our video: how to tell if my lawn needs watering.

 When watering, try your best to conserve water.
 Keep an eye on the weather and let nature do the watering for your lawn.
 Also, check to be sure the sprinklers aren’t watering your driveway!

 Cultural Practices to Complement Your Lawn Watering

 In addition to watering, practice good lawn care techniques.
 Annual aeration and seeding helps to ease compacted soil, which causes runoff.
 Regularly mow your lawn at the proper height and keep mower blades sharp.
 If you do these things, you will be on your way to growing a strong and healthy lawn.

 - How To Grow Grass - Tips for a Newly Seeded Lawn

 - When Is The Best Time To Weed Your Lawn?

 If you have further questions about proper watering techniques or any aspect of lawn care, please contact us today.